Salvador-ON/02_Project_Enumerable_Methods/README.md

 # Microverse - RUBY - Enumerable Methods Project

-> In this project, We got the chance to build our Enumerable Methods.
-We will be fallowing the instruction displayed in [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)
+> In this project, I got the chance to build our Enumerable Methods.

 ## Live Demo
 [repl.it](https://repl.it/@SalvadorON/enumerable-methods)